 While some criticize him as a cheerleader of the Chinese government and a champion of Chinese exceptionalism, Li is comfortable in the role of provocateur.
 He is the founder of Chengwei Capital in Shanghai, serves on the board of directors of China Europe International Business School (CEIBS) and is a Fellow of the Aspen Institute.

-Eric X. Li’s TED talks
+Eric X. Li’s TED talk

 By Yasheng Huang Earlier this year, economist Yasheng Huang (watch his 2011 TED Talk) sparred with Eric X. Li in the pages of Foreign Affairs on a similar topic to today’s TED Talk.
 The TED Blog asked Huang to expand on his argument in his ongoing conversation with Li.
 Imagine confusing the following two statements from […]Continue reading